dfamonteiro/blog/blog/content/posts/2025-books.md

 So this fictional architect's idea is to design small services that map to the domain's entities and can scale independently?
 <a href="https://en.wikipedia.org/wiki/Microservices">Surely that's never gonna catch on</a>.
 To be fair to the author there are plenty of good reasons to **_not_** use microservices[^2], I just wanted to highlight that there are some aspects of this book that are dated.

-The chapter on web presentation patterns also didn't age well: aside from the model-view-controller pattern, the rest of the chapter can be disregarded, as 2 decades of innovation on web development frameworks have superseeded most of this chapter's insights.
+The chapter on web presentation patterns also didn't age well: aside from the model-view-controller pattern, the rest of the chapter can be disregarded, as 2 decades of innovation on web development frameworks have superseded most of this chapter's insights.

-[^2]: Even in the [microservices wikipedia page](https://en.wikipedia.org/wiki/Microservices#Criticism_and_concerns), the list of cons is far larger that the list of pros.
+[^2]: Even in the [microservices wikipedia page](https://en.wikipedia.org/wiki/Microservices#Criticism_and_concerns), the list of cons is far larger than the list of pros.

-While some parts of the book aged like milk, others have aged like wine: this book is a treasure trove of insights regarding mapping database data to objects.
+While some parts of the book aged like milk, others have aged like wine: this book is a treasure trove of insights regarding mapping database records to objects.
 These insights were valid in 2004, and will continue to be relevant until the end of time[^3].
 On a personal note, I found Martin Fowler's insights on the dangers of lazy loading to hit a little close to home:

 [^3]: SQL will never die.